Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 conda install tommakesthings::zen-norm
 ```

-  If there are issues installing ZEN-norm, an alternative is:
+  Or alternatively:

 ```
 conda install -c https://conda.anaconda.org/TomMakesThings zen-norm
 ```

-  Or a conda environment with the required packages can be created with the <code>zen_environment.yml</code> file.
+  If there are issues running either of the above, a conda environment with the required packages can be created with the <code>zen_environment.yml</code> file.

   ```
   conda env create --name zen_env --file=environment/zen_environment.yml